Menu planning for long day care

 These guidelines outline criteria for main meals, morning tea, afternoon tea and drinks, to plan a menu for children aged 1–5 years old.
 Includes the Menu planning checklist for long day care (below) and an explanation of serving sizes.

-Menu planning checklist for long day care
+Menu planning checklist for long day care (Victoria)

 Summarises the Menu planning guidelines for long day care (above) into a checklist that you can use when planning or reviewing your long day care centre’s menu.